MyTB444/2D-Platformer-Final-Year-Project/diary.md

 I have spent this whole day working on the report.
 -22/11/2024
 Jack can dive now!
 I have started creating my maps.
 There will be 9 maps in total in the final game, i have designed 3 of them and implemented 1.
 I have also added climbing functionality for jack, with an animation.
 I will start adding more enemies and create a playable demo.
+-23/11/2024
+All the maps for the demo are now fully implemented.
+Enemy scripts are much better, we have now a goblin archer.
+It does now move, only shoots arrows when jack is at the same height.
+We also have some spikes on the ground in one of our maps.
+Also, the overall project structure is much better now.
+The scene looks very clean.